What is Vocational Rehabilitation?

 - You can also check the website of the Department of Labor's One-Stop Career Centers, which offer career resources and workforce information to students, businesses, job seekers, and workforce professionals.
 You can also call them at 877/889-5627.

-- If you are a veteran with service connected disabilities, please visit the Department of Veteran Affair's Vocational Rehabilitation and Employment Service.
+- If you are a veteran with service connected disabilities, please visit the Department of Veteran Affair's Vocational Rehabilitation and Employment Program.
 They'll be able to tell you what services they provide, who is eligible for their services, and how to apply.
 You can also visit VetSuccess.gov which helps Veterans, Services Members, and eligible family members build meaningful careers by linking them with employers interested in hiring them.

 - If you are a college student or recent graduate, check out the Workforce Recruitment Program (WRP).
 You can learn more about the program through the National Employer Technical Assistance Center.
 And you can visit our blog post on the WRP to learn more about what you need to do to prepare for your WRP interview.